 You can view the entire text of Notes to accounts of the company for the latest year

-Year End :2024-03
+Year End :2026-03

-Property, plant and equipment, other than freehold land, is stated at acquisition cost net of accumulated depreciation and accumulated impairment losses, if any.
+Property, plant and equipment, other than freehold land, are stated at acquisition cost net of accumulated depreciation and accumulated impairment losses, if any.
 Cost of acquisition or construction of property, plant and equipment comprises its purchase price including import duties and non-refundable purchase taxes net of trade discounts, rebates and any directly attributable cost of bringing the item to its working condition for its intended use.
 Freehold land is carried at historical cost less any accumulated impairment losses and is not depreciated.

 Property, plant and equipment acquired in a business combination, other than common control combination, are recognised at fair value at the acquisition date.
-When parts of an item of property, plant and equipment having significant cost have different useful lives, then they are accounted for as separate items (major components) of property, plant and equipment.
 Property, plant and equipment acquired under common control combination are recognised at carrying value at the acquisition date.

 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
 All other repairs and maintenance cost are charged to the standalone statement of profit and loss during the period in which they are incurred.

-Property, plant and equipment which are not ready for intended use as on the date of Balance Sheet are disclosed as 'Capital work-in-progress'.
+Property, plant and equipment which are not ready for intended use as on the date of Balance Sheet are disclosed as "Capital work-in-progress".

-Advances paid towards the acquisition of property, plant and equipment outstanding at each balance sheet date is classified as capital advances under 'Other Non-Current Assets'.
+Advances paid towards the acquisition of property, plant and equipment outstanding at each balance sheet date is classified as capital advances under "Other Non-Current Assets”.

 Depreciation is calculated on pro rata basis on straight-line method based on estimated useful life prescribed under Schedule II of the Companies Act, 2013.
-Freehold land is not depreciated.

-The Company's Lease asset classes primarily consist of leases for Land, Buildings, Plant and Equipment and Vehicles.
+The Company's leased assets classes primarily consist of leases for Land, Buildings, Plant and Equipment and Vehicles.
 The Company assesses whether a contract is or contains a lease, at the inception of a contract.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 To assess whether a contract conveys the right to control the use of an identified asset, the Company assesses whether:

 (i) the contract involves the use of an identified asset